Available courses

 Warning: Watching this video alone DOES NOT authorize you to give Solu-Cortef!
 You must hold a current MAT Solu-Cortef Certificate in order to administer Solu-Cortef to children in your care.

-Course Overview: The MAT Diabetes Course covers administering blood glucose and urine ketone tests, as well as calculating insulin doses, giving insulin by syringe and pen injector, and giving glucagon.
-This course was recently revised to include new content on insulin pumps, continuous glucose monitors, nasal glucagon, as well as new delivery techniques for injected glucagon, and other new information.
+Course Overview: The MAT Diabetes Course covers administering blood glucose and urine ketone tests, calculating insulin doses, giving insulin by syringe and pen injector, and giving glucagon.
+This course also covers content on insulin pumps, continuous glucose monitors, nasal glucagon and glucagon injection.

-Warning: You are not authorized to administer medications to children using the skills covered in this course until you have successfully completed both MAT Diabetes Part 1 (online) and MAT Diabetes Part 2 (in the classroom).
-You must complete both parts 1 and 2 to earn an official MAT Diabetes Certificate, which certifies you to administer the medications covered in this course.
+Warning: You are not authorized to administer the medications covered in this course to the children in your care until you have sucessfully completed both MAT Diabetes Part 1 (online) and MAT Diabetes Part 2 (in the classroom with an approved MAT Diabetes Trainer).
+You will not earn an official MAT Diabetes Certificate until you complete and pass both parts 1 and 2.

-Prerequisite Requirement: Only providers who hold a current MAT Certificate or MAT First Renewal Certificate are eligible to take the MAT Diabetes Course.
-You must provide proof of your qualifying MAT Certificate or MAT First Renewal Certificate directly to your MAT Trainer for entry to MAT Diabetes Part 2.
-If you've lost your official MAT Certificate or need to request a new copy, please contact our MAT Customer Service System: matsupport@medhomeplus.org
+Prerequisite Requirements: Only providers who hold a current MAT Certificate or MAT First Renewal Certificate are eligible to take the MAT Diabetes Course.
+You must provide proof of your current MAT or MAT First Renewal Certification directly to your MAT Diabetes Trainer for entry to MAT Diabetes Part 2.
+If you need a copy of your qualifying certificate, please email our MAT Customer Service System: matsupport@medhomeplus.org

 Warning: You are not authorized to administer medications to children using the skills covered in this course until you have successfully completed both MAT Epilepsy Part 1 (online) and MAT Epilepsy Part 2 (classroom).
 You must complete both parts 1 and 2 to earn an official MAT Epilepsy Certificate, which certifies you to administer the medications covered in this course.